-Each participating Non-Municipal Collection Site agrees to collect unused (including the containers) paint from local residents.
-A transporter is assigned to each location and will make arrangements to pick up the paint once Collection Containers are full (Collection Containers are provided to each store at no charge).
+Each participating Non-Municipal Collection Site agrees to collect leftover (including the containers) paint from local residents.
+A transporter is assigned to each location and will make arrangements to pick up the paint once Collection Containers (provided to each store at no charge) are full.
 Paints and coatings collected from each location must be transported by an approved Product Care transporter.
 Currently, there are 3 approved program transporters and each site is assigned one of these transporters when joining the program:

 - Buckham Transport

-- Envirosystems Inc.

 - Loop Recycled Paint

+- Terrapure Environmental Solutions (formerly Envirosystems)

-The collected paints and coatings must be delivered by one of the above transporters to an approved Product Care paint processor for recycling.
+The collected paints and coatings must be delivered by one of the above transporters to an approved Product Care paint processor for recycling and safe disposal.
 Currently, there are 2 approved paint processors in Ontario: